cosmolee/rails_tutorial_programming_environment/Instructions.md

-* Get .bashrc file from GIT repository.
+* Get .bashrc file from this GIT repository.
 Make edits to .bashrc file.

 Edit the RVM config lines in .bashrc.
-See README file in .rvm directory for more info.
+See the README file in the .rvm directory for more info.
 I find the instructions there to be cumbersome.
 I simply put the required line at the top of the .bashrc file to achieve the same thing, instead of changing the logic of the code as suggested by the RVM README file.
 This worked fine for me with a stock .bashrc file.
 If this doesn't work for you, you can follow those instructions instead.
-If you haven't made any changes to your .bashrc file, you can just grab the entire file from the GIT repository and overwrite/create your .bashrc with it.
+If you haven't made any changes to your .bashrc file, you can just grab the entire file from this GIT repository and overwrite/create your .bashrc with it.
 These are the .bashrc file edits I made.
 Add your own .bashrc changes, if any.

 Note to Windows users: to edit files you can run the included text editor.
 Click on the System menu icon, click Accessories -> Text Editor  Choose/create the file in your home directory named ".bashrc".
-Or downloaded the file from the GIT repository and copy to your home directory.
+Or downloaded the file from this GIT repository and copy to your home directory.

 This loads RVM into shell sessions, added: